Telephone call recording laws: New Zealand

 Recording of phone calls by private persons falls under interception-related provisions of the Crimes Act 1961, which has a general prohibition on the use of interception devices.
 An exception is made for when the person intercepting the call is a party to the conversation.
 There is no requirement that both parties be aware of the interception.

 The recording of telephone calls however do fall under the purview of Privacy Act.
 In general, recording of telephone calls related to personal affairs does not contravene Privacy Act, whereas recording for any other purposes would.
 In particular, it is usually considered unfair to record someone without telling them.
 It can still be legal to record without consent if public interest in the content of the recording is strong enough to outweigh the privacy interest or confidentiality interest.

+Philippines

+Under the Anti-Wiretapping Act (Republic Act 4200) (Note: Sometimes referred to as the Anti-Wiretapping Law, with the full title of An act to prohibit and penalize wire tapping and other related violations of the privacy of communication, and for other purposes.), it is unlawful to record or otherwise intercept any communication, including publishing any transcriptions of said communication, without the consent of all of the parties in such communication.
+This notably includes any party who is in the communication, or the recording of private communications otherwise done in a public place.
+The sole exception given are for crimes relating to national security, mutiny, and kidnapping, which requires a court order and is only granted if all other options are exhausted.

+The act was mainly enacted to stop the then-prevalent practice of government officials secretly recording each other, with the senate author Sen. Lorenzo Tañada explaining in 1962 that the practice was the "most obnoxious instrument of oppression or arbitrary power".

+Since the passage of law in 1965, multiple attempts to expand the exclusions has been attempted.
+In 2018, an attempt to expand the exclusions to coup d'état, robbery, drugs, illegal trafficking, and money laundering was passed at the committee level of the House of Representatives.
+In 2025, a similar amendment was filed in the Senate by Sen. Panfilo Lacson.

 Poland

 According to the Polish Penal Code (art.
 267), call recording is legal for a private person only when recording person is one of the participants.
 No consent from the other side is needed then.
 Similarly to Latvia, the use of recordings, depending on their content, may be subject to various laws.